python-social-auth/social-docs/docs/configuration/django.rst

 Database
 --------

-(For Django 1.7 and higher) you need to sync database to create needed models once you added ``social_django`` to your installed apps::
+(For Django 1.7 and higher) you need to sync the database to create needed models once you added ``social_django`` to your installed apps::

     ./manage.py migrate